rmasiakiewicz/chess_api/README.md

 # chess_api
-Simple rest app that helps chess game.
+Simple rest app that helps in a chess game.
 You can use two endpoints.
 1. /api/v1/<chess_figure>/<color>/<current_field> - gives all possible moves for a given figure assuming the board is empty
 2. /api/v1/<chess_figure>/<color>/<current_field>/<destination_field> - validate if move is possible